Simple Mechanisms for Agents with Non-linear Utilities: Preliminaries

 \begin{lemma} The optimal welfare curve $\welcurve$ of a linear agent is equal to her price-posting welfare curve $\cumwelfare$, both are concave and $\welcurve = \cumwelfare = \welfareHull$. \end{lemma}

-In general, for agents with budgets, the optimal payoff (e.g., revenue or welfare) curves and the concave hull of the price-posting payoff curves are not equivalent, and the ex ante optimal mechanism is more complicated and extracts strictly higher payoff than the optimal price posting mechanism and randomizations over price posting mechanisms.
+In general, for agents with non-linear utilities, the optimal payoff (e.g., revenue or welfare) curves and the concave hull of the price-posting payoff curves are not equivalent, and the ex ante optimal mechanism is more complicated and extracts strictly higher payoff than the optimal price posting mechanism and randomizations over price posting mechanisms.

 \paragraph{Ex Ante Relaxation} Next we provide the benchmark of our paper, the ex ante relaxation.
-For auctions with downward-closed feasibility constraints, any sequence of ex ante quantiles $\{\quanti\}_{i\in N}$ is ex ante feasible with respect to constraint $\feasibles$ if there exists a randomized, ex post feasible allocation such that the probability agent $i$ receives an item, i.e., marginal allocation probability for agent $i$, is exactly equal to~$\quanti$.
-We denote the set of ex ante feasible quantiles with respect to feasibility constraint $\feasibles$ by $\exfeasible(\feasibles)$.
+For auctions with downward-closed feasibility constraints, any profile of ex ante probabilities $\{\quanti\}_{i\in N}$ is ex ante feasible with respect to constraint $\feasibles$ if there exists a randomized, ex post feasible allocation such that the probability agent $i$ receives an item, i.e., marginal allocation probability for agent $i$, is exactly equal to~$\quanti$.
+We denote the set of ex ante feasible profiles with respect to feasibility constraint $\feasibles$ by $\exfeasible(\feasibles)$.
 The optimal ex ante payoff given a specific collection of payoff curves $\{\payoffcurve_i\}_{i\in N}$ and feasibility constraint $\feasibles$ is